Why is my paver weeds

 Landscaping

-The answer to 'why is my paver weeds' is that weeds can often grow between paver stones due to small cracks, gaps, and exposed soil.
-Weeds thrive in these conditions, especially if the pavers were not properly installed or maintained.
-Common symptoms include unsightly weeds popping up between the pavers, disrupting the clean, uniform appearance.
+The answer to 'why is my paver weeds' is that weeds can often grow in between paver stones or bricks, especially if the joints were not properly filled.
+Common causes include inadequate joint filling material, poor drainage, and lack of maintenance.

 Step-by-Step Guide